 Enjoy a nice, soothing cup o’ tea today, you’re in good company!

 This article was posted on Wednesday, February 17th, 2010 at 7:27 pm and is filed under Countries & Cultures, Drinks, English, Holland, Languages, Poems, Poems about Food, Poems about Tea, Poems about Winter, Poetry, Poetry about the Seasons, Recipes of the World, Tea, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply